Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

+---
+layout: post
+title: "Dependency Management in CMake"
+description: "Taking a look at simple and automated dependency management trick in CMake."
+tag: Build, Dependency, DevOps, CMake
+---
 First blog post, opening the scene with the simple [CMake](https://cmake.org/) hints.

 During the development of my hobby C/C++ projects, I found myself spending too much time on dependency management.
 Especially during the initial steps of project.